exwer/vite-plugin-vue3-auto-i18n/examples/README.md

-# Vue 3 Auto I18n Plugin Example
+# Example

-This example demonstrates all the features of the `vite-plugin-vue3-auto-i18n` plugin.
+This example demonstrates all the features of the `i18ncraft` plugin.

 ## Features Demonstrated